PholarsEmpire/cbf-api-project/README.md

 ## 👩‍💻 Author/Maintainer

 Project developed as part of a software engineering bootcamp by: **Fola Olaitan**
-💡 Built with Java, Spring Boot & ❤️ for financial data.
+💡 Built with Java, Spring Boot, React & ❤️ for financial data.
 Contact at: **fola@folaolaitan.com** and **+44 7404 545 876**

 ---